 WELCOME to THIS EXCITING PROJECT!

-AKGTCanada is a national teacher-led initiative organized by elementary teachers from across the country, and sponsored by the Canadian Education Association, Esri Canada, Digital Human Library, ihub Niagara, Orion Network, Contact North, Canadian Geographic Education, ABEL Program at York University, MediaSmarts Canada, and ECOO (the Educational Computing Organization of Ontario).
+AKGTCanada, Un guide du Canada is a national teacher-led initiative being organized by elementary teachers from across the country, and sponsored by the Canadian Education Association, Esri Canada, Digital Human Library, ihub Niagara, BonZa Global, and many other incredible organizations.